-The Exchange believes that amending the Customer Routing Fee for orders routed to PHLX from a Fixed Fee of \$0.05 to \$0.10 per contract, in addition to the actual transaction fee, is equitable and not unfairly discriminatory because the Exchange would assess the same Fixed Fee to all orders routed to PHLX in addition to the transaction fee assessed by that market.
-With respect to BX Options, the Exchange would uniformly assess a \$0.10 per contract Fixed Fee for all orders routed to BX Options and would continue to uniformly not assess the actual transaction fee, as is the case today.
-The
+The Exchange believes that amending the Customer Routing Fee for orders routed to PHLX from a Fixed Fee of \$0.12 to \$0.13 per contract, in addition to the actual transaction fee, is equitable and not unfairly discriminatory because the Exchange would assess the same Fixed Fee to all orders routed to PHLX in addition to the transaction fee assessed by that market.

+The Exchange believes that increasing the Customer Routing Fee for orders routed to BX Options from a Fixed Fee from \$0.12 to \$0.13 per contract is equitable and not unfairly discriminatory because the Exchange would uniformly increase the Fixed Fee, similar to PHLX, for all orders routed to BX Options and would continue to uniformly not assess the actual transaction fee, as is the case today.

-Exchange would uniformly assess a \$0.10 per contract Fixed Fee to orders routed to NASDAQ OMX exchanges because the Exchange is passing along the saving realized by leveraging NASDAQ OMX's infrastructure and scale to market participants when those orders are routed to PHLX or BX Options and is providing those saving to all market participants.
-Furthermore, it is important to note that when orders are routed to an away market they are routed based on price first.12 The Exchange believes that it is equitable and not unfairly discriminatory to assess a fixed cost of \$0.10 per contract to route orders to PHLX and BX Options because the cost, in terms of actual cash outlays, to the Exchange to route to those markets is lower.
-For example, costs related to routing to PHLX and BX Options are lower as compared to other away markets because NOS is utilized by all three exchanges to route orders.13 NOS and the three NASDAO OMX options markets have a common data center and staff that are responsible for the day-today operations of NOS.
+The Exchange would uniformly assess a \$0.13 per contract Fixed Fee to orders routed to NASDAQ OMX exchanges because the Exchange is passing along the saving realized by leveraging NASDAQ OMX's infrastructure and scale to market participants when those orders are routed to PHLX or BX Options and is providing those saving to all market participants.
+Furthermore, it is important to note that when orders are routed to an away market they are routed based on price first.10 The Exchange believes that it is equitable and not unfairly discriminatory to assess a fixed cost of \$0.13 per contract to route orders to PHLX and BX Options because the cost, in terms of actual cash outlays, to the Exchange to route to those markets is lower.
+For example, costs related to routing to PHLX and BX Options are lower as compared to other away markets because NES is utilized by all three exchanges to route orders.11 NES and the three NASDAQ OMX options markets have a common data center and staff that are responsible for the day-today operations of NES.
 Because the three exchanges are in a common data center, Routing Fees are reduced because costly expenses related to, for example, telecommunication lines to obtain connectivity are avoided when routing orders in this instance.
 The costs related to connectivity to route orders to other NASDAQ OMX exchanges are lower than the costs to route to a non-NASDAQ OMX exchange.
 When routing orders to non-NASDAQ OMX exchanges, the Exchange incurs costly connectivity charges related to telecommunication lines, membership and access fees, and other related costs when routing orders.